jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 Redeploying to Bluemix for every little change wastes valuable development time.
 Next, enable Live Sync's Live Edit mode in the DevOps Services Web IDE to quickly make and preview changes to your project.

 1. Click the dropdown menu in the run bar and select your new launch configuration.
+2. Click the Play icon beside the run bar.
+The code in your workspace is deployed to Bluemix according to the new launch configuration.
 2. Click the **Live Edit** button.
-The code in your workspace is deployed to Bluemix according to the new launch configuration.
+![Clicking the Live Edit button][9]
-3. When deployment finishes, the phrase "(running: live edit)" appears next to your launch configuration in the run bar.
+3. When re-deployment finishes, the phrase "(running: live edit)" appears next to your launch configuration in the run bar.
 4. In the run bar, click **Open the application URL**.
 The Live Sync app appears in a new browser window.
+![Clicking the Open the application URL button][10]

 Make a change to the Starter app to see Live Sync in action:

 1. In the Web IDE project view, open the **public** folder.
 Under **stylesheets**, open **style.css**.
 2. In the `h1` rule set, increase the `font-size` to `4em`.
+![The code editor][11]
 3. Refresh the browser window that shows the running app.
 The header size will double.
+![4em header shown in running sample app][12]

 Note that changes to static file types like CSS and HTML will be reflected when you refresh your browser.
 If you make changes to a Node module, you first need to **Quick Restart** to see your changes in Live Edit mode.